I’ve got a fun Easter treat for you today with this cute carrot treat box template!

 If you like this free carrot treat box then I’d love it if you could pin it and share it to your favorite Pinterest board!

-Need some Easter party inspiration?
+Want some more ideas and inspiration for your Easter celebration?
 Have a look at my Best Easter Party Ideas post here.
-It’s full of ideas for food, favors and more!
+It’s full of ideas that kids will love for food, favors and more!